Published: April 8, 2020

-The village, with a population of less than 2,500, is much sought-after and situated next to a conservation area and surrounded by National Trust land.
+The village, with a population of less than 2,500, is much sought-after.
+It is situated next to a conservation area and surrounded by National Trust land.

-Mrs Jamieson continued: “Grayshott has experienced high demand for properties for years with wages being constantly outstripped by property price movements.
+Mrs Jamieson continued: “Grayshott has experienced high demand for properties for years.
+Wages have being constantly outstripped by property price movements.
 By offering housing at an affordable price, we are helping people who would otherwise be denied the chance to have a home in the village.

-“We are thrilled to be working with Unity Trust Bank to deliver this much-needed investment and have been delighted with the support they have given us.”
+“We are thrilled to be working with Unity Trust Bank to deliver this much-needed investment.
+We have been delighted with the support they have given us.”

-Tony Larkin, Relationship Manager at Unity Trust Bank – the commercial bank with a social conscience – said: “Our customers rely on us to fund organisations that make a positive difference to society.
+Tony Larkin is a Relationship Manager at Unity Trust Bank, the commercial bank with a social conscience.
+He said: “Our customers rely on us to fund organisations that make a positive difference to society.

 “While this is a relatively small scheme in the social housing sector, it will have a big impact on the village.

 “This funding is testament to our desire to help improve people’s quality of life and we look forward to building on our relationship with Grayshott & District Housing Association in the future.”